 We’ve dealt with pretty serious separation anxiety over the years (I think he would have given Marley a run for his money).

-But having been separated from his mum at 2 months (too early) and living his first year in a barn with 14 other dogs we made allowances.
+But having been separated from his mum at 2 months (too early) and living his first year in a barn with 14 other dogs we made allowances.…but no regrets.

 Miss Gwendoline, poor munchkin, was dropped off from a car at the side of the road where Hubby used to work.
 She was in really poor shape – knotted hair, pine needles in her paws, very under weight.
 We could only shave her down when we got her home.